Huang-Hau-Shuan/Orbital25/milestone2.md

 In SimuNUS, players engage in an **RPG-style experience** where they complete realistic enrollment procedures, explore NUS campus and its buildings, and interact with simulated systems such as EduRec, Canvas, and many other registration systems through a **simulated desktop**.

 The base game is built with Unity and deployed as a WebGL application.
 To simulate various online tasks, we also integrate a simulated desktop in which the player interacts with the simulated websites we created.
 Players can toggle between campus navigation and on-screen tasks by interacting (press the interact key) when they are next to the laptop in the game.
-This mimicks actual university tasks.
+This mimics actual university tasks.
 For example, to complete Pre-Admission Medical Examination, the player needs to

 1. register in simulated UHC website
 2. complete part 1 of (simulated) NUS Medical form